AbrahamSanders/realtime-chatbot/README.md

 ```

 #### Train an agent model
-The [train.py](train.py) script is a modified copy of [HuggingFace's run_clm.py script](https://github.com/huggingface/transformers/blob/v4.24.0/examples/pytorch/language-modeling/run_clm.py), adapted to use with a line-by-line text file datasets that require
+The [train.py](train.py) script is a modified copy of [HuggingFace's run_clm.py script](https://github.com/huggingface/transformers/blob/v4.24.0/examples/pytorch/language-modeling/run_clm.py), adapted to use with line-by-line text file datasets that require
 padding each example instead of chunking them into fixed size blocks.

 The provided shell script [train_large.sh](train_large.sh) is pre-configured to fine-tune `facebook/opt-2.7b` using `train.py`.